halotroop2288/halotroop2288/.github/README.md

 - ⚡ Fun fact: I like pie!
 - 😄 Pronouns: [She/Her](https://pronoun.is/she/her)

+Are you hiring?
+I'm looking for work!
+I hope that my profile here will help you decide.

+In any case, have fun browsing my work.

 ## 🌠 What I use
 <!--- Modified from KodingDev's profile: --->